Africa begins to emerge as car industry hub | DW | 15.10.2021

 Volkswagen opened its first assembly plant in Ghana in August 2020.
 Up to 5,000 vehicles are to be assembled there per year, including the Tiguan, the Passat and the Polo.
 Nissan is also preparing to launch an assembly plant.

 In Nigeria, Kenya, Rwanda and Ghana, global carmakers are investing in assembly plants instead of full-fledged production units.
-In Kenya a local company, AVA, assembles medium and heavy commercial vehicles for Mitsubishi and Fuso and Scania, Toyota, Hino and Tata.
+In Kenya, a local company, AVA, assembles medium and heavy commercial vehicles for Mitsubishi, Fuso, Scania, Toyota, Hino and Tata.

 There are also efforts to produce "homegrown" cars with several startups.

 In Kenya, Mobius Motors was started in 2009 by British entrepreneur Joel Jackson and now plans to launch an all-terrain vehicle.
-In South Africa, a joint venture between Mureza and Iran's SAIPA Group is another.
+In South Africa, a joint venture between Mureza and Iran's SAIPA Group aims in the end to design and manufacture vehicles in Africa for the market on the continent.
 Kiira Motors also intends to launch a hybrid car in Uganda, while the Innoson is another indigenous brand in Nigeria.

 "In terms of African firms building African cars, Morocco has so far taken the low-cost route, with the danger of following Mexico into a dead end.
 That means there is still too little planning to invest in long-term know-how and national capabilities," Leutert said.